gvwilson/sensibleadventures/cloudherd/cloudherd.md

 to steer clear of on training flights, and the forest's wrath would be as merciless as a winter storm.

-Aft clapped his hands twice, but didn't wait for Indy to call on him.
+Grappa Gas clapped his hands twice, but didn't wait for Indy to call on him.
 "Are they smugglers?" he asked loudly.

 Noxy saw rather than heard her mother's exasperated sigh.
 "Not that the Gifted has said, no."

 "Then why in the saints' names were they trying to get through the pass this time of year?
 It'll be another month at least before the high trails clear."
-He crossed his brawny arms.
+He crossed his wiry.
 "Doesn't seem like something honest folk would do, is all I'm saying."

 "My companions are not 'honest folk'," the tiger said loudly.
 "They are soldiers."

 The crowd murmured again.
-"Oh, now that's weeping marvelous," Aft said sarcastically.
+"Oh, now that's weeping marvelous," Grappa Gas said sarcastically.
 "Mind telling us whose side you're on?"

-At that, the tiger finally looked at him.
-"They have the privilege of serving the Learned Shudarga."
+At that, the tiger finally deigned to look at him.
+"We have the privilege of serving the Learned Shudarga."

 That brought gasps instead of murmurs.
 As a brilliant young scholar, Shudarga had written pamphlet after pamphlet arguing that Gandan's laws should be free for all to use.
-The kingdom's merchant-nobles had ignored her at first, or made jokes about her, but when she started organizing peasants and tradesmen, their laughter turned to anger.
-Arrested, she had escaped the previous summer and raised her flag in rebellion, attracting thousands to her cause, but then winter had come and news from the lowlands had slowed to a trickle, leaving the cloudherds with nothing but rumors.
+The kingdom's merchant-nobles had ignored her at first, then made jokes about her, but when she started organizing peasants and tradesmen to pool their money to rent laws in groups, their laughter turned to anger.
+Arrested, she had escaped the previous summer and raised her flag in rebellion, attracting thousands to her cause.
+Then winter had come and news from the lowlands had slowed to a trickle, leaving the cloudherds with nothing but rumors.

-"Does that mean King Denpa's boys are going to come looking for you?"
+"Does that mean the king's men are going to come looking for you?"
 Grappa Gas demanded, ignoring Indy's insistent clapping for order.
 "Because if they do, these walls won't keep 'em out for long."

 The tiger's tail twitched.
 "I did not come to your village for its walls, honored.
 My companions need help, and you are their only hope.
 If you are